mtheoryx/drpoindexter/public-site/src/notes/presentation-timing/index.md

 ## Make markers for elapsed time

 Speaking of timing, make sure you add some indicators in your speaker notes.
-I prever something like the following on the major slides.
+I prefer something like the following on the major slides.

 ![Timing Marks In Speaker Notes](speaker-note-timing.png)

+The right-aligned, bright red on dark background stands out enough for me to do a gut-check on where I am in my timing for the talk.

 ## Show the elapsted time and speaker notes